DarkenedEvil/DarkOS/README.md

 DarkOS
 ======

-DarkOS is an operating system for ComputerCraft currently it adds a bunch of things like multipul accounts, filebrowsing, luaide, and more to come!
+DarkOS is an operating system for ComputerCraft currently it adds a bunch of things like multiple accounts, filebrowsing, luaide, and more to come!